duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/vpn/what-is-vpn.md

 ## Are there countries where I can’t use the DuckDuckGo VPN?

-Privacy Pro is currently only available to U.S. residents.
-If you’re a Privacy Pro subscriber traveling outside of the United States, you can use the VPN anywhere it is legal to do so.
+If you’re a Privacy Pro subscriber traveling outside of your home country, you can use the VPN anywhere it is legal to do so.

 {% include category-footer-nav.md %}